page templates

 Post Template & CPT Template

 As you probably noticed, in the image above it says “post template” and not “page template”.
-That’s because since version 4.7 templates are available for all post types.
-We’ll get to that in a moment.
+That’s because since WordPress 4.7, templates are available for all post types, not just pages.

 How to Create a Page Template?